Jasperoid: Conditions of metasomatism

 The formation of hematitic jasperoids is considered to be the product of highly oxidised metasomatism of the wall rocks to a shear zone.
 The presence of carbonate alteration, talc-carbonated high-magnesian basalts and ultramafic rocks and the remnant mineralogy being restricted to hematite, silica, and sulfides indicates oxidising fluid chemistry.
 Relict volcaniclastic textures in some jasperoids indicate that aluminosilicates have been replaced pervasively by silica + hematite.

 Transitional forms and poorly developed analogs are present in some gold camps within the Yilgarn craton where deep, reduced methane and carbonate bearing alteration fluids mix with shallower oxidised fluids, resulting in purple-pinkish carbonate flooding alteration within basalts and ultramafic rocks.
 One example of this is the Widgiemooltha Dome, where carbonated hematite-bearing siliceous basalts containing native gold, arsenopyrite, nickeline and gersdorffite are encountered in the footwall of the Miitel nickel mine.

 Geographical distribution

-True jasperoid is found in dolomitic strata in Nevada, US, and within dolomitic limestone sequences in Azerbaijan, Iran, Iraq and Turkey.
+True jasperoid is found in dolomitic strata in mining areas of the United States, including Washington, Utah, Colorado, Idaho, and Nevada, and within dolomitic limestone sequences in Azerbaijan, Iran, Iraq and Turkey.

 Hematitic jasperoid is only found within the Glengarry basin, Western Australia, although it probably represents an end-member state of a variety of alteration and metasomatism styles found elsewhere.